 - Used property.
 Including used property in the definition of qualified property for bonus depreciation has a potentially significant impact on M&A restructuring as bonus depreciation now applies to qualified property acquired in a taxable acquisition.

 - Cost segregation studies.
 Consideration of a cost segregation study is now more important than ever.
 A cost segregation study is an in-depth analysis of the costs associated with the construction, acquisition or renovation of owned or leased buildings for proper tax classification and identification of assets that may be eligible for shorter tax recovery periods resulting in accelerated depreciation deductions.
-Reclassifying assets from longer to shorter tax recovery periods may also make these assets eligible for bonus depreciation resulting in even more substantial present value tax savings, especially with full expensing for qualified property placed in service after Sept.
+The reclassification of assets from longer to shorter tax recovery periods may also make these assets eligible for bonus depreciation resulting in even more substantial present value tax savings, especially with full expensing for qualified property placed in service after Sept.
 27, 2017.
 Tangible personal property identified in the cost segregation of acquired property placed in service after Sept.
 27, 2017, will now be qualified property for bonus depreciation purposes since the definition of qualified property was expanded to include used property.